JeffreyRiggle/my-site/content/blog/clean-coder/index.md

 * Statement I am not sure I agree with.
 If you caused a bug that cost the company 10k you should be willing to pay for it out of your paycheck.

 ### Saying No
+A professional knows when and how to say no. Part of this is assessing a situation and making sure you can commit to something.
+If your boss asks you to mean a deadline and you agree to it knowing you cannot make the deadline you are acting unprofessionally.

+Often when something is at stake others might ask you to compromise your initial estimate, or to attempt to "try harder".
+In these cases, you must stand your ground.
+Agreeing to "try harder" implies that you are not already giving it your all and that there is still some reserved effort you can exert.

+The cost of saying yes can lead to an utter mess.
+In these cases, we might think we are meeting deadlines and giving the employer what they want but ultimately what often ends up happening is we create an unmaintainable mess.

+#### Original notes
 * starts with a tale of Bob being pressured to complete a project too quickly.
   * His manager would not budge on the date
   * Bob and the team did not have the spine to stand up to the manager.